 Abuja

-Zuma Rock is a unique monolith located just outside Abuja.
-This massive rock formation is often referred to as the “Gateway to Abuja” due to its proximity to the city.
-Visitors can enjoy scenic views, take photographs, and learn about the cultural and spiritual significance of the rock.
+Head to Zuma Rock, one of Nigeria’s most iconic landmarks, located just outside Abuja.
+This massive monolith is often referred to as the “Gateway to Abuja” due to its strategic location along the main road leading into the city.
+Take in the stunning views and learn about the rock’s cultural and spiritual significance to the locals.

 Background Info